brandlewco/adam-riding-next-cc/content/collection/nyt-golf.md

       Gravel bike racer crossing the finish line, yelling in excitement.
 The Rift gravel bike race takes place in Iceland annually.
 Shot for a personal project and self-published tabloid size newsprint that covers The Rift Gravel Bike Race in Iceland in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
   - _bookshop_name: collection/photo
     image_path: /uploads/AR_DIRT-2.jpg
     alt_text: >-